pigreco-luogoideale/deploy-hugo-gh-th/README.md

 Note that I am using Z flag here to ensure reading permissions.

-You will probably need to create a configuration file first, for that, run the docker with the command `rclone config` and follow the procedure for your FTP.
+You will probably need to create a configuration file first.
+For that, create the `config` directory and run the docker with the command `rclone config`, then follow the procedure for your FTP.
 Run that command every time you need to support another FTP server.